-Phenotype A term used in genetics for the observable characteristics or traits of an organism.
-This includes physical form and structure, how it develops, and its physiological properties.
-(In body contouring surgery for example we see specific phenotypes of fat distribution: the "apple body" and the "pear body.")
-An organism's phenotype results from the expression of its genetic code, (genotype) and the influence of environmental factors.
+Phenotype A term used in genetics for the observable characteristics or traits of an organism, including physical form and structure and its physiological properties.
+Phenotype results from the expression of its genetic code, (genotype) and the influence of environmental factors.